Kortemme-Lab/show_my_designs/README.rst

 The purpose of this program is to make it easier to judge forward-folded candidates in computational protein design pipelines.

-Most computational design pipelines have one step that searchs for sequences which satisfy the design goals and and another that simulates some of those sequences to see which really do satisfy those goals.
+Most computational design pipelines have one step that searches for sequences which satisfy the design goals and another that simulates some of those sequences to see which really do satisfy those goals.
 This second step is usually called forward-folding or computational validation.
 For each design chosen to be validated, hundreds of forward-folding simulations may be run.